Research by Cardiff Business School PhD students aims to make the world a better place

 In line with our Public Value ethos, our PhD in Business Studies is 3-year full-time program designed for highly qualified and motivated students who wish to research current and important problems and phenomena facing our economy and society.

 We ensure that PhD students are fully integrated members of our research community.
-As a doctoral student, we will expect you to contribute fully to the advancement of knowledge, not just in Cardiff but more widely, contributing to the international environment of your chosen academic field.
+As a doctoral student, we will expect you to contribute fully to the advancement of knowledge within your chosen academic field.

 Research training is increasingly being seen nationally and internationally as an important requirement for the successful completion of a doctoral thesis and Cardiff Business School places great store on this aspect of its Postgraduate Research Studies Programme.

-Successful completion of the research training part of the programme, with an average mark of at least 60%, is compulsory in order for students to proceed to the research topic stage.
+Progression from MSc SSRM to the PhD Programme is not automatic but subject to specific criteria: successful completion of the research training, with an average mark 60% or higher, is compulsory in order for students to proceed to the research topic stage.